Home > Recipes > Dinner > One-Pot French Onion Pasta

 French onion pasta in a white bowl, next to a large pan and green napkin.

-One-Pot French Onion Soup Pasta
+One-Pot French Onion Pasta

 Caro Jensen

 Fall flavors meet French onion soup.
-This one-pot French onion soup pasta with mushrooms is extra creamy, packed with rich savory flavors.
+This one-pot French onion pasta with mushrooms is extra creamy, packed with rich savory flavors.

 5 from 1 vote